AndreaEnricoFranzoni/PPCforAutoregressiveOperator/README.md

 Creating an R package for estimating autoregressive operator using Principal Predictive Components (PPC) according to Kargin-Onatski algorithm.

 # Installation
 If you have MacOS, be sure to have Fortran installed.
-In case, follow the instructions in this [link](https://cran.r-project.org/bin/macosx/tools/).
+In case of error, follow the instructions in this [link](https://cran.r-project.org/bin/macosx/tools/).

 To install the package:
 ~~~
+library(Rcpp)
+library(RcppEigen)
 library(devtools)
-install_github("AndreaEnricoFranzoni/PPCforAutoregressiveOperator")
+devtools::install_github("AndreaEnricoFranzoni/PPCforAutoregressiveOperator", force = TRUE)
 ~~~